Sharon A. Williams

 Description of Practice

-I believe, based on my years of experience, that mediation can provide the parties with a reasonable process for resolving some of life's most challenging issues.
-My goal is to provide the participants in the mediation process with the opportunity to work through their issues with each other in a fair and productive manner.
+Sharon believes that mediation can provides parties with a safe and productive process to resolve some of life's most challenging issues.
+Her goal is to provide the participants in the mediation process with the opportunity to work through their issues with each other in a fair and reasonable manner designed to respond to their individual and family goals.

-I have been an attorney in Oregon for over 30 years.
-My practice has focused exclusively on family law matters for the past 27 years.
-In the course of that work I helped hundreds of clients through the mediation process.
-Since 2006, I have successfully served as a full time mediator for hundreds of parties, both represented by attorneys and self-represented.
-In mediation, I help parties to resolve all aspects of family law matters including custody, support and property division issues in the context of divorce, paternity, domestic partnership and juvenile law matters.
+Sharon has been an attorney in Oregon for over 30 years.
+Her practice has focused exclusively on family law matters since 1989.
+In the course of that time, she has helped hundreds of clients through the mediation process.
+Since 2006, she has maintained her full time mediation practice as a solo practitioner and has served hundreds of parties, both represented by attorneys and self-represented.
+In mediation, Sharon's goal is to help parties resolve all aspects of family law matters including custody, support and property division issues in the context of divorce, paternity, domestic partnership and elder law matters.

-I received my Juris Doctor in 1985 from Willamette University College of Law and graduated from the Scholars Program at Portland State University in 1982 with a Bachelor of Science degree in Political Science.
-I have taken many courses in mediation and have taken both beginning and advanced coursework in the field.
+Sharon received her Juris Doctor in 1985 from Willamette University College of Law and graduated from the Scholars Program at Portland State University in 1982 with a Bachelor of Science degree in Political Science.
+She has taken many courses in mediation including both beginning and advanced coursework.
+She maintains her continuing legal education credits in both the fields of family law and mediation on an ongoing basis.

 |6/11/09||Oregon Family Institute||Probate Mediation Training, 13.0|